Understanding Malware: What It Is, How It Spreads, and How to Protect Your Business

 What is Malware?

 The term malware can confuse a lot of people.
-What specifically is it?
-Well, it’s a catch-all term for the vast array of malicious software out there.
-This software is designed to harm or exploit networks, services, and devices.
-It can be used for a variety of purposes, but the most common is data extraction.
-Almost any type of data can be targeted from personal emails and passwords to financial and health information.
-Given all of the data we store now, the possibilities are truly endless.
+What is malware specifically?
+Malware is a catch-all term for the wide range of malicious software designed to harm or exploit networks, services, and devices.
+Cybercriminals use it for many purposes, but data extraction is the most common.
+They can target almost any type of data, from personal emails and passwords to financial and health records.
+With the amount of information we store today, the possibilities for exploitation are nearly endless.

-Cybercriminals use malware as a tool because it is an easy net to cast for gathering information.
-Often these programs allow one bad actor to collect a large variety of data passively from unassuming victims that they have tricked.
-Since malware can appear to be legitimate software, or even pass into a system without you noticing, Malware is spread through a variety of means including email attachments, infected USB drives, malicious advertisements on sites, infected apps, phishing emails, and even text messages.
+Cybercriminals use malware as a tool because it offers an easy way to gather information.
+These programs often let a single attacker collect a wide variety of data passively from unsuspecting victims they have tricked.
+Malware can look like legitimate software or enter a system without being noticed.
+It spreads through many methods.
+These include email attachments, infected USB drives, malicious ads on websites, compromised apps, phishing emails, and even text messages.

 What Does This Mean for My Business?